Eclipses, Cosmic Clockwork of the Ancients

 Solar Eclipses

 From the earth, the moon and the sun coincidentally have nearly the same angular width.
-Not every solar eclipse is total due to lunar elliptical orbit; moon perigee (mp) is 7/8th of moon apogee (ma).
-When the distant, smaller moon does not completely obscure the sun, instead of totality an annulus of sunlight surrounds the moon.
+Not every solar eclipse is total due to lunar elliptical orbit; moon perigee (mp) is seven-eights of moon apogee (ma).
+When a distant, smaller moon does not completely obscure the sun, instead of totality an annulus of sunlight surrounds the moon.
 The inner, umbral shadow blocks all sunlight, the penumbral shadow only partially blocks sunlight.
 Annular eclipses are seen in the antumbral shadow, when the umbral shadow does not extend to earth's surface.
 One-third of solar eclipses are annular, even more are only partial.
-The moon's umbra, the dark inner shadow, misses the earth during only partial eclipses.
+The moon's umbra, the dark inner shadow, misses the earth during only-partial eclipses.
 Rarely, a total eclipse changes to an annular eclipse or vice versa due to the curvature of the earth.
 Observers in the penumbral shadow experience total and annular eclipses as partial eclipses.

 Lunar eclipses are far easier to predict.
 Knowing the date of an eclipse facilitates prediction of others.
 Because solar eclipses inscribe a path of motion on the earth, understanding lunar orbit geometry and speed is required for prediction.
-Table 7 presents the modern cosmographical data used in calculating eclipse geometry.
+Table 8 presents the modern cosmographical data used in calculating eclipse geometry.

-Table 7.
+Table 8.
 Cosmographical Data

 code